bitaemi/vue-firebase-real-time/README.md

 # 28. Hash vs History Mode

-The `#` symbol in links is required to be there to prevent a new call to the server,when accessing a new page.
+The `#` symbol in links is required to be there to prevent a new call to the server, when accessing a new page.

 **On local server**, to hide the hash, we set the `mode` property of the browser to 'history':